caltechlibrary/irdm_harvester/README.md

 # InvenioRDM Harvester

-This repository is an example of harvesting openly available content for and InvenioRDM repository.
-It currently looks at CrossRef for articles published by Caltech authors.
+This is a harvester that can automatically collect and submit works to an InvenioRDM repository.
+It currently works with the CaltechAUTHORS repository and looks at CrossRef and ORCID.

 [![License](https://img.shields.io/badge/License-BSD--like-lightgrey)](https://choosealicense.com/licenses/bsd-3-clause)
 [![Latest